By Dr. Jim Dahle, WCI Founder

 - HSA contributions,

-- and any premium assistance on your insurance policies such as malpractice, health, disability, and life.
+- Any premium assistance on your insurance policies—such as malpractice, health, disability, and life.

-Then take what you would be paid as an independent contractor and subtract the value of the deduction on everything you could deduct that you would not be able to deduct as an employee.
+Then, take what you would be paid as an independent contractor and subtract the value of the deduction on everything you could deduct that you could not deduct as an employee.

 This might include the cost of